MrJohn2014/LoginSystem/README.md

 # LoginSystem
-Web login system is created with PHP, Javascript, CSS and phpmailer
+Web login system is created with PHP, Javascript, CSS and PHPMailer